softwaremill/scalar-conf-website/README.md

   npm install
 ```

-This will install all required dependencies for this project.
+This will install all required dependencies for the project.

 ### GruntJS

-There is Getting Started guide for grunt [gruntjs.com/getting-started](http://gruntjs.com/getting-started).
+There is a Getting Started guide for grunt [gruntjs.com/getting-started](http://gruntjs.com/getting-started).
 It is advised to install Grunt.js globally.
 In order to do that, please run

 ```
   npm install -g grunt-cli
 ```

-This will install grunt command globally and make it available.
+This will install grunt command globally and make it available for all your future projects.

-**NOTE: All described above you need to do only once - when you try to run project for the first time.
-Any next time you'll have everything installed already, so you just need to proceed to development.**
+**NOTE: All described above you need to do only once - when you run project for the first time.**

-## Updating news
+## Development

-**Every time before you start doing any changes!**
+**Every time before you start development!**
 In console navigate to `scalar-conf-website` folder and run

 ```